-Sue Roffey has just delivered the manuscript to Sage for the Third Edition of Circle Solutions for Student Wellbeing.
+Sue Roffey has delivered the manuscript to Sage for the Third Edition of Circle Solutions for Student Wellbeing.
 Completely revised, bringing in to line with the ASPIRE principles, and adding many new games and exercises, including some for working on challenging subjects such as gangs and radicalisation.
-No design for the cover as yet, so here’s one of the role-play scenario illustrations!
-Will be out early in 2020.
+Will be out in March 2020.

 Developed in conjunction with practitioners and teachers, The Primary Behaviour Cookbook provides highly effective, practical strategies for responding to and resolving behavioural issues in primary classrooms.

 Consisting of over forty ‘recipes’, the book’s unique format enables practitioners to quickly and easily access information and advice on dealing with specific behaviours.
 Each ‘recipe’ details strategies and interventions for immediate application in the classroom setting, considers possible causes of the given behaviour and offers helpful approaches for responding to the child’s needs in the longer term.
 From disengagement to impulsivity, attention-seeking, defiance, bullying, anxiety and aggression, the book’s five sections cover a broad spectrum of behaviours falling within five broader categories:

 - Getting things done: supporting positive student engagement and achievement